rcarrata/rcarrata.github.io/_posts/2021-04-10-rhacm-submariner.md

 #### IPsec and IKE in Submariner

-After the generation and configuration of SubmarinerConfig for our both managed clusters that wanted to connect.
-Let's deep dive a bit in what's generated in our OCP cluster and in AWS environments.
+After generating and configuring the SubmarinerConfig for both managed clusters that we want to connect, let's deep dive a bit into what's generated in our OCP cluster and in AWS environments.

-Submariner uses IPsec tunnels and IKE Protocols for the communications of their clusters:
+Submariner uses IPsec tunnels and IKE Protocols for communication between clusters:

 * Internet Key Exchange is the protocol used to set up a security association (SA) in the IPsec protocol suite.